 Commercial cleaning products can be expensive and packed with harsh chemicals.
 By making DIY household cleaners to save money, you can take control of what goes into your home, cutting costs and creating a healthier environment at the same time.

-Learning how to DIY household cleaners to save money isn’t just great for your wallet, it also reduces plastic waste, limits chemical exposure, and puts you in control of what goes into your home.
+Learning how to DIY household cleaners to save money isn’t just great for your wallet, it also reduces waste, limits chemical exposure, and puts you in control of what goes into your home.

 1. Why Make Your Own Cleaners?